julieleung6/julieleung6/README.md

 - 🚴‍♀️📊💡 Always open to collaborations—especially on model deployment projects!

-- 📫 How to reach me: [Click here](https://www.linkedin.com/in/julieleung6/)
+- 📫 Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/julieleung6/)

 <!--
 **julieleung6/julieleung6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.